urbanhire/hiring/Software Engineer/README.md

 ## Judging Criteria
 * What you have produced will determine your final outcome.
 You will be scored based upon your coding style and the ability to follow "good code" [See: JavaScript Standard Style
 ](http://standardjs.com/rules.html), at Urbanhire we use [StandardJS](http://standardjs.com/index.html)
 * More than your ability to code we want to see your ability to learn.
-So you are encouraged to ask questions.
-[Hengki](mailto:hengki@urbanhire.com) or [UH Engineers](mailto:dev@urbanhire.com)
+So you are encouraged to ask questions to our teams at [UH Engineers](mailto:dev@urbanhire.com)

 # Happy Hacking!